joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/04/opinion/letters/reading-phonics.html?searchResultPosition=2

 **Ann Turner Cook Dies at 95; Her Face Sold Baby Food by the Billions**\
-`Her likeness as an infant has graced the labels on jars of Gerber baby food for more than 90 years, though for decades her identity was not disclosed.`\
+`Her likeness as an infant has graced the labels on Gerber products for more than 90 years, though for decades her identity was not disclosed.`\
 https://nytimes.com/2022/06/04/business/ann-turner-cook-gerber-baby-dead.html?searchResultPosition=3

 **What Exactly Do We Think Celebrities Owe Us?**\